shadenc/tweets-sentiment-analysis-/README.md

 ## Installation:

- Prerequisites: This project requires Python 3.x and the following libraries:
+ This project requires the following libraries: numpy pandas nltk

-numpy
-pandas
-nltk